elastic/apm/specs/agents/tracing-instrumentation-azure-functions.md

 A cold start occurs if the Azure Functions runtime needs to be initialized in order to handle the first function execution.
 Since an Azure Function app can provide multiple function entry points, those may run concurrently.
 Hence, cold start detection must happen in a thread-safe manner.

+The first function invocation MUST be reported as `faas.coldstart=true` and all subsequent invocations to this function or other functions in the same function app MUST be reported as `faas.coldstart=false`.

 **Note:** The Azure Functions [Premium plan](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale) guarantees pre-warmed workers (no cold starts).
 Nonetheless, reporting the first function execution as such might still make